lmcrean/Crocodile-Kingdom/README.md

 ***
 ## Skeleton Plane

-**The skeleton plane was first designed with figma to emphasise a simple and efficient responsive design.**  The design used CSS ```display: grid``` to arrange all elements:<i>
+**The skeleton plane was first designed with figma to emphasise a simple and efficient responsive design.**  The design used CSS ```display: grid``` to arrange all elements:
-- Mobile design used 1 column and arranged all the elements vertically.
-  - The deck of cards were also displayed in a 4x4 subgrid.
-  - As the **JS code** would assign a set of 16 different ```class``` ID's randomly to each card, the cards would be put into different squares on the deck.
-- Desktop Design split the page into 2 columns,
-  - with the card deck on the right, taking up the screen space,
-  - the footer taking up both columns hiding underneath the card deck.
-  - the remaining features were arranged in the left column in various rows, with a right-aligned position.</i>

 <div align="center">